canil2/homeWork21/README.md

 2. Install nodemon and yarn globally in your machine

-3. "yarn dev" is teh command which will run the app on localhost:5000
+3. "yarn dev" is the command which will run the app on localhost:5000